To protect the rights of everyone using the Vinton Public Library the following rules are hereby posted and will be enforced.

 Violations of the Internet Policy will result in loss of computer privileges for one month.
 A second violation of the Internet Policy will result in permanent loss of Internet privileges.
 Illegal acts involving library computers may also be subject to prosecution by local, state or federal authorities.

-The first five black and white pages printed are for free.
-Additional pages are $.20 a page.
-Color printing is $.25 a page.
-We suggest you "print preview" prior to printing from the Internet to avoid unwanted pages.
-The printed pages will be at the desk, payment is due at this time.
+Each page will cost $.20 and $.40 for a double sided copy.
+Color printing is $.25 per page and $.50 for a double sided colored copy.
+We suggest that you "print preview" prior to printing from the Internet to avoid unwanted pages.
+The printed pages will be near the desk, payment is due at this time.

 Internet users are expected to be knowledgeable in basic computer operations.
 If time permits, library staff may assist users in getting started on the Internet and offer suggestions for effective searching.